A Riemannian ADMM: A Riemannian ADMM

 A direct application of ADMM for solving \eqref{Moreau_envelope} yields the following updating scheme:

 Now since the $x$-subproblem in \eqref{R_admm_Moreau} is usually not easy to solve, we propose to replace it with a Riemannian gradient step, and this leads to our RADMM, which iterates as follows:

 where $\eta_k>0$ is a stepsize, and $\grad_x \mathcal{L}_{\rho,\gamma}$ denotes the Riemannian gradient of $\mathcal{L}_{\rho,\gamma}$ with respect to $x$.
 The remaining thing is to discuss how to solve the $z$-subproblem in \eqref{R_admm_Moreau-linearize}.
-It turns out that it is closely related to the proximal mapping of function $g$, and can be easily solved as long as the proximal mapping of $g$ can be easily evaluated, as shown in the following lemma. \begin{lemma} The solution of the $z$-subproblem in \eqref{R_admm_Moreau-linearize} is given by
+It turns out that it is closely related to the proximal mapping of function $g$, and can be easily solved as long as the proximal mapping of $g$ can be easily evaluated, as shown in the following lemma.